 Advances in smart automation is increasingly disrupting both B2B and B2C supply chains.
-The pattern of disruption will likely manifest in two waves
+The patterns of digital supply chain disruption will likely manifest in two waves.

 Wave 1: Localized Disruption

 However, this is just the beginning.
-The near term impact of smart automation on supply chain will likely be localized, that is to say, a specific set of smart automation technologies impacting a specific supply chain function or activity.
+Near term digital supply chain automation will likely be local in nature.
+That is to say, a specific set of smart automation technologies impacting a specific supply chain function or activity.
 These patterns of disruption are largely predictable.
 Progressive companies will likely anticipate and leverage against these emerging disruptions.

 Wave 2: Large Scale Platform Disruptions

 Over the longer horizon, we will experience a second wave of less predictable and more transformative patterns of digital supply chain disruption.
 This will fundamentally redefine today’s supply chain structures.
 There are two drivers for this.